Covid: Dutch go into Christmas lockdown over Omicron wave

 "I stand here tonight in a sombre mood.
 And a lot of people watching will feel that way too," Mr Rutte told a news conference on Saturday.
 "To sum it up in one sentence, the Netherlands will go back into lockdown from tomorrow."

-Under the new rules, people are being urged to stay at home as much as possible, and strict limits will be placed on the number of people who can meet.
+Under the new rules, people are being urged to stay at home as much as possible.
+Strict limits will be placed on the number of people who can meet.
+A maximum of two guests over the age of 13 will be allowed in people's homes, and four on 24-26 December and on New Year's Eve.

 The BBC's Anna Holligan in The Hague said the announcement is being met with disbelief and dismay.